 November 2-4, 2018

 When: November 2-4, 2018 (one week earlier)

-Where: Kitchie Lodge & Lakeland Camping Area - Balsam, Scouts Canada Camp Samac, 275 Conlin Road East, Oshawa, Ontario.
+Where: Kitchie Lodge & Camping Area, Scouts Canada Camp Samac, 275 Conlin Road East, Oshawa, Ontario.

 Why: You will be dazzled by the prizes at closing, accumulated by participation in a wide range of theme activities and scavenger hunt.
-The pot luck Saturday dinner and following musical social at Council Hall are not to be missed for any better reason!
+The pot luck Saturday dinner (bring double the quantity for your group) with BBQ lamb morsels marinated with Dijon mustard.
+Followed by musical social at Council Hall, are not to be missed for any better reason!

 *NEW* Indoor bunks: reserve now $10.00 per person, space limited.
 (Kitchie Lodge, heated cabin for 80 people.)

 What you can expect: This is a typical MOOT style event with a lot of free time for socializing, campfire, field activities, archery, scavenger hunt, group potluck dinner, Saturday night dance/rave, prizes for earning points.

 Theme: Activities will be based around theme (but just for fun).
 Bring your best themed costume to join in on the fun.
 Watch for more detail and especially for updates on the Facebook group or event page.